PX4/PX4-user_guide/en/assembly/_assembly.md

 ::: tip
 Flight controller manufacturers usually recommend suitable [power modules and power distribution boards](../power_module/index.md) for use with their FCs.
-You don't have to use manufacturer-recommended PDB or power modules, but this is often the easiest way to ensure that the power supply matches both the FC power requirements and the communication protocol expected by its power port.
+You don't have to use manufacturer-recommended power module (or PDB), but this is often the easiest way to ensure that the power supply matches both the FC power requirements and the communication protocol expected by its power port.
 :::

 Power modules are commonly used to provide regulated power for the FC and also measurements of the battery voltage and total current — which PX4 can use to estimate power levels.